brucehoff/gsx/README.md

 ### Update your WiFi network name and password

+- Begin with the configuration application NOT running.
 - Turn off (unplug) the GSX module.
-Flip the small switch.
+Flip the small switch from run mode to configure mode.
 Turn it on (plug it in) again.
 - On your laptop go to your wifi settings and find the module.
 Selecting it will create an _ad hoc_ network between your laptop and the module.
 - Now run the gsxconfig.jar app' as explained above.
 Click 'Upload'.
 This transfers the configuration from the module to your laptop.
 - Enter the SSID (i.e., your network name).